Tour of Sites and Homes

 Continue on Hwy 124 4 mi.
 House on left past Old Peachtree Rd.

-This house has been donated to the county and is now in the process of being moved to the Gwinnett Environmental & Heritage Center.
+This house has been donated to the county and has now been moved to the Gwinnett Environmental & Heritage Center.

 4. Site of Fort Daniel (Historic Marker)